Code-Institute-Submissions/Portfolio-Project-One-1/README.md

 * W3 Schools helped with the code for the contact form.

-* [Unsplash](https://unsplash.com/) All photos were taken from unsplash Free Downloads.
+* [Unsplash](https://unsplash.com/) All photos were taken from Unsplash Free Downloads.

 * All photos cropped and changed pixel size done on MacBook MarkUp.

-* [Google Fonts](https://fonts.google.com/) All fonts taken form google fonts.
+* [Google Fonts](https://fonts.google.com/) All fonts have been taken from google fonts.

-* [Color Wheel](https://www.canva.com/colors/color-wheel/) All colors taken from canva color wheel.
+* [Color Wheel](https://www.canva.com/colors/color-wheel/) All colors taken from Canva color wheel.

+* [Grammarly](https://app.grammarly.com/) to spell check readme file.